 Since 2000, the General Assembly has demanded and received annual reports quantifying country and regional progress towards the MDGs.
 In this way, the GA encourages both short- and long-term progress on the goals.
-The GA has also repeatedly urged all developed member states to commit to donating 0.7 percent of their country's gross domestic product toward overseas development assistance.
+The GA has also repeatedly urged all developed member states to commit to donating 0.7 percent of their country's gross domestic product toward overseas development assistance.28

-Even before the international financial crisis began in 2008, aid shortfalls of \$18 billion and the finding by the World Bank that poverty was more widespread than previously thought ensured that the MDGs would continue to be at the forefront of discussion in the GA-2.
-Although setbacks had been encountered, Sha Zukang, the UN Under-Secretary-General for Economic and Social Affairs, argued that they had been overstated and that the MDGs could still be reached if developed and developing states remain committed to poverty reduction.
-Since the international financial crisis, however, both developed and less-developed states have seen dramatic reductions in asset prices and trade levels.
-This has made it more difficult to achieve the MDGs.
-As of June 2013, progress on the 144 regional targets for the eight MDGs was as follows:
+Even before the international financial crisis began in 2008, aid shortfalls of \$18 billion and the finding by the World Bank that poverty was more widespread than previously thought ensured that the MDGs would continue to be at the forefront of discussion in the GA-2.29 Although setbacks had been encountered, Sha Zukang, the UN Under-Secretary-General for Economic and Social Affairs, argued that they had been overstated and that the MDGs could still be reached if developed and developing states remain committed to poverty reduction.30 Since the international financial crisis, however, both developed and less-developed states have seen dramatic reductions in asset prices and trade levels.
+This has made it more difficult to achieve the MDGs.31 As of June 2013, the most recent data available as of June 2014, progress on the 144 regional targets for the eight MDGs was as follows:

-- -- 51% (73) targets with insufficient progress to meet the reach the 2015 goals if prevailing trends persist - -- 44% (64) targets met or are expected to be met by 2015 - -- 5% (7) targets deteriorated or have shown no progress.
-30
+-- 51% (73) targets with insufficient progress to meet the reach the 2015 goals if prevailing trends persist